nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 of commands/methods being called) between the user and the application.

 How the UI class works:
-* Upon the launch of `WerkIt`, the `UI class` will called on `printGreetings()` method to display the greeting messages to the user.
+* Upon the initialization of `WerkIt`, the `UI class` will called the `printGreetings()` method to display the greeting messages to the user.
 * Additionally, local files storing the data of previous session of `WerkIt` will also be loaded into the program.
-Hence, the loading status of these files are also display by calling the`printFileLoadStatusMessage()`method.
+Hence, the loading status of these files are also display by calling the `printFileLoadStatusMessage()` method.
-* `UI class` is responsible for getting the user input by calling the `getUserInput(String filename, boolean isLoadSuccessful)` method which will then parsed the input received from the user to `Parser class` for it to process and called on other relevant methods to execute the command.
+* `UI class` is also responsible for getting the user input by calling the `getUserInput(String filename, boolean isLoadSuccessful)` method, which will then parse the input by sending it to the `Parser class`.
+The `Paser class` will process the input and call other relevant methods to execute the command.
 * `UI class` also display messages when a
     * workout has been successfully created, updated and deleted.
     * plan has been successfully created and deleted.
     * schedule has been successfully created and removed.
 * Help messages are also printed in the UI class by calling `printHelpMessage()` method.
-* Lastly, when the user exits the program, the `printGoodBye()` method will be called to send the user away.
+* Lastly, when the user exits the program, the `printGoodBye()` method will be called to indicate that the user has successfully exited the program.

 #### Parser component
 [Writeup]